 Many allergens thrive in the home environment, where they can accumulate and become concentrated beyond levels typically found outdoors.
 Dust is a prime example of this type of allergen.
 Dust is composed of a variety of material, including dead skin cells, organic fibers from clothing, some amount of soil, dirt, or pollen from the outdoors, and, notoriously, dust mites.

-Dust mites love to feast on the components of dust, most especially humans' dead skin cells.
-Dust mites produce a particular enzyme to digest the components of dust; this enzyme, dust mite feces, and the dust mites' corpses in turn become parts of dust, and are responsible for much of people's allergic reactions to dust.
+Dust mites love to feast on the components of dust, especially humans' dead skin cells.
+Dust mites produce a particular enzyme to digest the components of dust.
+This enzyme, dust mite feces, and the dust mites' corpses in turn become parts of dust, and are responsible for much of people's allergic reactions to dust.
 Dust mites exist wherever there is dust.
 They can even be suspended in the air!
+Dust mites are microscopic and can't be seen with the naked eye.

 Many allergy sufferers have been advised to minimize carpeting in the home.
 While it's true that hardwood floors and a smattering of area rugs can minimize the amount of dust that can accumulate unseen for a time, you don't have to feel guilty if you or your family members suffer from allergies and you still have carpeting.
 In fact, an interesting perspective is that carpeting actually helps to clear the air by trapping household allergens within its fibers; instead of dust circulating and getting stirred up easily like with hard flooring, the particles are stuck in the carpet waiting to be vacuumed up.